Step Pics 017.jpg

 Step 3: Cutting

-Take a pencil and mark up you plywood (all the pieces) on your board.
+Take a pencil and mark up your plywood (all the pieces) on your board.
 Make sure they all fit (don't forget that the blade of the saw takes out 1/8 of an inch, so leave room!
 Use the graph paper.
 Then cut each piece and mark them on an edge or inside that won't show what piece they are (ie: Top of 1 or Bottom of R).
 There is a little bit of extra room on the sheet of plywood but try really hard not to make a mistake, else you defeat the purpose of making this out of one board.
 You can see from the the grain of the board in pic 1 that it is cut from one 4 x 8 piece of plywood.
 In pic 2 you can see them spaced out some.

 I cut the Top of 1,2,3 and 4 out square and I tell you in the next step how to round off the edges.
 Leave plenty of room for that!

-Step 4: Mock up
+Step 4: Mock Up

 After all the pieces are cut, I would start by using clamps and putting the pieces together and see how they fit.
 Do not glue or nail or screw, just place them together with clamps to make sure everything fits (pic 1).
 Before this shot, I took the Top of 1 2 3 and 4 and used an old coffee can(6 inch diameter) or what ever gives you a nice curve and cut the edges off the corners of all the Tops (or steps).
 On Tops 1 and 3 (both of these are exactly the same) the front two edges are rounded off and the back right edge but not the back left corner.
 The back left edge or corner has 8 straight inches till the start of the curve to the outer side.
 Then on Top 2, opposite from 1 and 3, take and round off the front two corners and the back left.
 Then on the back right edge come 8 inches up toward the front and make you curve ( pic 1).